Arthritis UK

 Arthritis UK is the United Kingdom's largest charity supporting people with arthritis.
 It was launched as Versus Arthritis in 2018, following the legal merger of the country's two leading arthritis charities, Arthritis Research UK and Arthritis Care in 2017 and adopted its current name in 2025.
-It's patron is HM Queen Camilla.
+Its patron is Queen Camilla.

 According to research, 10 million people in the UK are affected by arthritis.
 It affects almost three in 10 men and women over the age of 55.
 Versus Arthritis works to help them to remain active by funding research, campaigning and providing information for patients, the public and health professionals.

 History

 Arthritis Care

 Arthur Mainwaring Bowen founded the British Rheumatic Association (BRA) in February 1947 at the age of 25.
 By October, the association had 554 prospective members.
-Bowen’s awareness of the needs of people with arthritis began when, at the age of 19, he was diagnosed with ankylosing spondylitis.
-Meeting other young people with arthritis during long stays in hospital opened Bowen’s eyes to the isolation they often felt.
+Bowen's awareness of the needs of people with arthritis began when, at the age of 19, he was diagnosed with ankylosing spondylitis.
+Meeting other young people with arthritis during long stays in hospital opened Bowen's eyes to the isolation they often felt.
 As well as his charity work, Bowen had a career as a qualified solicitor.
 He died in his home in 1980.

 By this time, the charity had grown into a national organisation with a wide range of services for people with arthritis and was renamed Arthritis Care.
 In that year, Arthritis News was published for the first time.
 It ran to 12 pages and had an initial print-run of 35,000.
 Jane Asher became president of Arthritis Care in 2003.

 At the time of the merger, Arthritis Care was the UK's largest arthritis charity and ran four national offices (one each in England, Wales, Scotland and Northern Ireland) with activities coordinated by an office in London.